btbishop93/braver-search/APPLE_DISTRIBUTION_SETUP.md

 3. Select "Mac App Store" (not Mac Catalyst)
 4. Select your main app bundle ID
 5. Select your Distribution certificate
-6. Name it clearly (e.g., "MyApp macOS App Store")
+6. Name it "Braver Search macOS App Store"
-7. Download the profile
+7. Download the profile as `Braver_Search_macOS_App_Store.provisionprofile`
-8. Repeat for extension with extension bundle ID
+8. Repeat for extension with extension bundle ID, naming it "Braver Search macOS Extension App Store" and saving as `Braver_Search_macOS_Extension_App_Store.provisionprofile`

 ## 4. GitHub Secrets Setup
 Add these secrets to your GitHub repository (Settings > Secrets and variables > Actions):